-All members of our workforce have been provided with, and signed to say that they have read and understood CELT Safeguarding Suite of policies, Part 1 and Annex B of KCSIE, (September 2022) and understand their responsibilities and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2022).
+All members of our workforce have been provided with, and signed to say that they have read and understood CELT Safeguarding Suite of policies, Part 1 and Annex B of KCSIE, (September 2023) and understand their responsibilities and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2023).

-All staff members will receive appropriate safeguarding and child protection training (including online safety) which will be regularly updated (minimum of yearly).
+All staff members will receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which will be regularly updated (minimum of yearly).
 In addition, all staff members will receive safeguarding and child protection updates.
 These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full governors meetings.

-All staff will also, as part of our induction, be issued with information in relation to our CELT safeguarding suite of policies, key designated staff, Part 1 of KCSIE (September 2022), Key contacts, what to do if a child discloses abuse, and how to record concerns using CPOMS.
+All staff will also, as part of our induction, be issued with information in relation to our CELT safeguarding suite of policies, key designated staff, Part 1 of KCSIE (September 2023), Key contacts, what to do if a child discloses abuse, and how to record concerns using CPOMS.